My name is Anthony Adu.

 I began my professional acting career as an inaugural member of Arvada Center's Black Box Repertory Company.
 I have since worked in major regional companies including South Coast Repertory, La Jolla Playhouse, Chautauqua Theatre Company, Colorado Shakespeare Festival, and Denver Center for the Performing Arts.
 I recently earned my MFA in Acting from UC San Diego and moved to Los Angeles to pursue film/television.

 In my free time, you can catch me on the mat practicing yoga or in the kitchen, experimenting with food.
 I want to create my own cookbook one day, full of Ghanaian food.
-My passion extends into fitness, reading, and a newly found love for teaching and coaching.
+My passion extends into fitness, reading, and a love for teaching and coaching.